andresfabreu/training-mobile-fe-module-03/README.md

 # Backbase Training Exercises

-## CXP Mobile SDK - v1.2 - Module 3a: iOS Project Development
+## CXP Mobile SDK - v1.2(CXP5.6) - Module 3a: iOS Project Development

 Everything you need to know to get started developing iOS mobile applications using Backbase CXP Mobile SDK.

+Previous knowledge about CXP and FE is required;
+Git, Xcode and a CXP 5.6 server are also required;

 ### Contents